On Bayesian Oracle Properties: Bayesian Oracle Properties

-There has been extensive work in Bayesian model selection consistency (Oi).
-All these results are possible to be extended to imply Bayesian oracle properties (Oii).
-When there are already known results on the limiting behavior of the oracle posterior $\pi(\cdot|M_0)$ under the true model, then the limiting behavior will apply also to $\pi$ from model averaging and to $\pi(\cdot|\hat M)$ from model selection.
-For example, asymptotic normality can be derived by the Bernstein von Mises Theorems for various kinds of true models.
-For example, for finite dimensional true model, see van der Vaart, A.W.
-(1998), Section 10.2, and Shen (2002) for nonparametric and semiparametric situations.
-For true models being generalized linear models with increasing dimensions, one can apply Ghosal (2000).
-For quasi-Bayesian posterior, one can apply Belloni and Chernozhukov (2009).\\
+There has been extensive work in Bayesian model selection consistency, especially the global model selection consistency (Property \ref{O1}).
+All these results can be readily extended to the oracle property for Bayesian model averaging (Property \ref{O2}) and for MAP model selection (Property \ref{O3}).
+Whenever there are already known results on the limiting distribution of the oracle posterior $\pi(\theta|M^*,\DD)$ under the true model $M^*$, the limiting distribution automatically applies to $\pi(\theta|\DD)$ from model averaging by Theorem 1 and to $\pi(\theta|\widehat M,\DD)$ from model selection by Theorem 2.

-The following are some examples where posterior consistency for model selection (Oi) has been studied: \begin{description} \item (i) (Classical cases) It is known that posterior consistency for model selection (Oi) commonly holds for the usual likelihood-based Bayes posterior, in classical finite dimensional cases, (see, e.g., Wasserman 1997 eqn.
-(42)).
-Then our result suggests that the oracle property (Oii) (for model averaging) and (Oiii) (for model selection) also hold.
-The implication of the oracle property can be the classical square root $n$ asymptotic normal limiting distributions as suggested by the Bernstein von Mises Theorem (see, e.g., van der Vaart, A.W.
-(1998), Section 10.2).
-In these classical cases, model selection consistency (Oi) can be proved from the BIC approximation (Schwartz 1978). {\em The BIC approximation will be extended in the Supplementary Materials to accommodate non-classical cases and prove model selection consistency.
-See also Item (iv) below regarding the cubic-root asymptotics.}

-\item (ii) (GMM) Model selection consistency (Oi) is also proved in Li and Jiang (2014) who consider quasi-posteriors constructed from GMM (generalized method of moments), allowing increasing dimensionality with sample size.
-This is enough for them to derive the quasi-Bayesian oracle properties which imply asymptotic normality with efficient variances, based on the Bernstein von Mises type results of Belloni and Chernozhukov (2009).

-\item (iii) (GLM) For generalized linear models, in the high dimensional case (with dimension of parameters much higher than the sample size), Liang, Song and Yu (2013) proved the posterior model selection consistency (in their equation (19)).
-Our results indicate that their results imply the oracle properties on the posterior distribution of, e.g., the mean parameters.
-Asymptotic normality can be obtained from the oracle properties when the true model is sparse (bounded in $n$ or moderately increasing), if one can apply the appropriate Bernstein von Mises Theorem on the true model, such as those studied in Ghosal (2000) (for generalized linear models with increasing dimensions).

-\item (iv): (Cubic Root Asymptotics; {\it We will discuss some of this in the Supplementary Materials.}) Jun, Pinske and Wang (2012) have considered discontinuous quasi-posteriors.
-With some choice of a scaling parameter used in the quasi-posterior, it is possible to guarantee the model selection consistency (Oi).
-Then oracle properties (Oii) and (Oiii) will hold for post-model-average or post-model-selection Bayesian inference.
-An interesting feature here is that the limiting distribution of the oracle posterior does not follow the classical $\sqrt{n}$-asymptotics.
-For some choices of the scaling parameter used in the quasi-posterior, thoughts following the approach of Jun, Pinske and Wang (2012) suggest a slower than $n^{1/3}$ convergence rate.